 11.3 Should schools be using temporary workers?

 If schools think they may struggle to meet demand for places, they should liaise with their local authority or trust over their arrangements.

 Staff may be asked by their employer to work in different locations to help maintain the required provision during this challenging period.
+In some cases, staff members may be prepared to undertake a different role to their normal role temporarily.
 We ask all those working in schools to be flexible when considering whether to make or agree to such requests.
 Whether an individual can be required to work in an alternative setting will depend on their individual contract of employment.

 Once schools have assessed their demand and capacity, any schools experiencing problems should liaise with their local authority or trust to establish whether there is a need to move any pupils, teachers or other school staff to an alternative setting.

-Schools and local authorities should have regard to guidance on social distancing when making these arrangements.
+Schools and local authorities should have regard to DfE’s guidance on protective measures when making these arrangements.

 Teachers and other school staff should continue to be paid by their employer as normal, regardless of where they are working.

 11.5 Do teachers and other school staff require new DBS checks to work in an alternative setting?

 Where members of the school workforce are already engaging in regulated activity, and already have the appropriate DBS check, there is no expectation that a new DBS check should be obtained for them to temporarily move to another setting to support the care of children.